If you haven’t been to a gig before, then your first mosh pit is likely going to be quite the experience!

 A boot to the back of the head is not a great feeling.

-As an aside: if you are in a pit and the crowd surfing is too much, I would suggest just moving back.
+As an aside: if you are in a pit and the crowd surfing is getting too much for you, I would suggest just moving back.

 Being one of the people supporting a crowd surfer isn’t really something you can opt out of.